 One obvious reason for cutting cocaine is that by substituting some volume of the drug with cheaper substances, dealers can increase their profits.
 Therefore, those who sell drugs have a vested interest in tampering with the product.

 Another reason to cut cocaine seems counterintuitive.
 Some dealers will add substances that actually increase the high that the user will experience.
-However, they will typically only do this for new customers to get them more firmly hooked on the product.
+However, they typically only do this for new customers to get them more firmly hooked on the product.

 Common Additives Used to Cut Cocaine